Interested in renting an apartment in Hong Kong?

 If you take the time, you should find apartments that are real hidden gems in Hong Kong, especially if you are comfortable with a walk-up or an older building.

-2. Use a reliable online real estate platform
+2. Use a reliable online real estate platform when renting an apartment

 In Hong Kong, a lot of outdated apartments are shown online.
 Be wary.